All Episodes

 If it's Hillary or Obama with these Democrat majorities, it's going to be a little bit more left than it would go with McCain, but it's still going to go left.

-It's going to go left big time, and I actually think that with either Hillary or Obama, the Republicans in the House and Senate are going to be a lot freer to stand up and shout and stop and call them what they are.
+And I actually think that with either Hillary or Obama, the Republicans in the House and Senate are going to be a lot freer to stand up and shout and stop and call them what they are.

-We're not going to take this country to the socialist left President Obama.
+We're not going to take this country to the socialist left, President Obama.

-Be much easier for him to say that.
+It'd be much easier for him to say that.

 No, I'm not signaling how I'm going to vote.

-I'm giving you reality.
+I'm just telling you, I'm giving you reality.

-You know what's one of the problems?
+You know, it's one of the problems.

-That's why I get why I'm getting his hate mail lately.
+This is why I'm getting his hate mail lately.

-People, reality is just it's too hard.
+People, reality is just, it's too hard.

 It's harsh.